cisagov/pe-reports/README.md

 (P&E Reports).
 Reports are delivered by email and include an encrypted PDF attachment with a series of embedded raw-data files of the collected materials.
 The reports are delivered in a two step process.
-First the `pe_reports` module collects the raw-data and creates the encrypted PDFs.
+First the `pe_reports` module collects the raw data and creates the encrypted PDFs.
 The `pe_mailer` then securely delivers the content.

 Topics of interest include *Exposed Credentials, Domain Masquerading, Malware,